peteroupc/html3dutil/doc/MathUtil.md

 #### Examples

-The following example generates an orthographic projection matrix with a 55 degree field of view and an aspect ratio retrieved from the HTML DOM.
+The following example generates a perspective projection matrix with a 55 degree field of view and an aspect ratio retrieved from the HTML DOM.